bkryza/bash-swagger-codegen/README.md

 For more information about Swagger™ check out [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification).

 ## Features
-- Fully automatic generation of a working Bash script to access any Swagger REST service
+- Fully automatic generation of a working Bash script to access any Swagger-defined REST service
-- Generation of Bash completion script
+- Generation of Bash and Zsh completion scripts
-- All valid cURL options can be used directly
+- All valid cURL options can be passed directly
 - Preview of cURL commands to execute each operation using `--dry-run` option
+- Complete help for entire service as well as for each operation

 ## Usage